Harmony Korine: Influences

 In 1997, Korine's favorite writers were listed as the humorists James Thurber and S. J. Perelman, as well as the Southern Gothic novelist Flannery O'Connor.
 He also credited the philosopher Walter Benjamin as an influence.
 In recent years, Korine has praised rapper and collaborator Gucci Mane.

 Korine has noted British filmmaker Alan Clarke as a strong inspiration on his filmmaking, especially with regards to his realism and use of extensive scenes.
 In 1999, he listed his top ten films as Pixote by Héctor Babenco, Badlands and Days of Heaven by Terrence Malick, Fat City by John Huston, Stroszek by Werner Herzog, The Killing of a Chinese Bookie and A Woman Under the Influence by John Cassavetes, McCabe and Mrs. Miller by Robert Altman, Out of the Blue by Dennis Hopper and Hail Mary by Jean-Luc Godard.

+In recent years, Korine has drastically moved away from cinematic inspiration and towards internet inspiration, claiming that "IShowSpeed is a movie, Kai Cenat is a movie," and calling IShowSpeed "the new Tarkovsky."